 Pittsburg, Aug.
-31.-The authorities are hard at work today in an endeavor to clear up the mystery surrounding the suicide of the unknown man, who, after having destroyed his features with carbolic acid, drowned himself in the Monongahela river at Mc-Keepsport, one week ago.
-Keepsport, one week ago.
-It is claimed here today that the body is either that of a divorced husband of a niece of the late Marshal Field of Chicago, or F. D. S. Bethune, the New York attorney who has been strangely missing for about two weeks.
-Owing to the length of time the man has been dead, it is admitted the work of identification holds forth only slight hones of success. hopes of success hopes of success.
-Chicago, Aug.
+31.-The authorities are hard at work today in an endeavor Chicago, Aug.
 31.-Relatives of F. D. S. Bethune, the missing New York lawyer, are hopeful that trace of him will be found from a clew on which detectives are now working.
 Mrs. Bethune is at the Auditorium Annex in a highly nervous condition.
-Her brother-in-law, E. T. Foote of New York, is with her and declared today that the theory that the myster-ious McKeepsport suicide, whose iden-tity is unknown, might be Bethune had been carefully investigated and dis-carded.
-KILLED BY PITCHED BALL.
+Her brother-in-law E. T. Foote of Her brother-in-law, E. T. Foote of New York, is with her and declared today that the theory that the myster-lous McKeepsport suicide, whose iden-tity is unknown, might be Bethune had been carefully investigated and dis-carded.
+Monongahela river at Mc- DON'T SPEND SO MUCH WHILE MAKING THE START.